Six Family-Friendly Hikes Around the Willamette Valley

 The Oregon State University College of Forestry hosts its unique Forest Discovery Trail Program, which takes hiking to a whole new level with the addition of an adventure map, nature scavenger hunt, and activity cards—all designed to help children learn about ecology and the great outdoors.

-Here's how it works: Parents and teachers can request a Forest Discovery Backpack, which contains the materials necessary to make the most of a hike along the trail-including activity cards, art supplies, and more.
+Here's how it works: Parents and teachers can check out a Forest Discovery Backpack, which contains the materials necessary to make the most of a hike along the trail—including activity cards, art supplies, and more.
 Once on the trail, families can take part in the activities, keep an eye peeled for the scavenger hunt, and learn about wildlife, native trees, how humans interact with the forest, different habitats within the forest, and more.

 The North Fork of the Middle Fork Willamette River Trail (say that five times fast!) boasts an easy hiking trail with little elevation gain, plenty of views, and more than a few opportunities to wade into the river when temperatures allow.